-The 50th Law is authored by Robert Greene and 50 cent.
-The title of a book is a combination of “48 Laws of Power”, a best-selling book by Greene, and “50 cent”.
-Robert Greene’s books thus far had been largely theoretical, drawing examples from various historical figures.
-In this book, Robert’s Greene’s theory is backed up by proof from 50 cent’s life.
+Bestselling author Robert Greene and rapper 50 Cent collaborated to author The 50th Law.
+The book’s title is a combination of “48 Laws of Power”, a best-selling book by Greene, and “50 Cent”.
+Thus far, Robert Greene’s books had been largely theoretical, drawing examples from various historical figures.
+In this book, proof from 50 Cent’s life backs up Robert’s Greene’s theories.
 In the book, they exhort the reader to turn s**t into sugar.
-This is what 50 cent did.
-He was a drug dealer, and was a part of a drug dealer community.
-He turned his life around by relying only on himself and became a world famous rapper.
+In any case, this is what 50 Cent did.
+He was a drug dealer and was a part of a drug dealer community.
+He turned his life around by relying only on himself and became a world-famous rapper.

-Here are some of the hard hitting brilliancies from the first few pages of the book.
+Here are some of the hard-hitting brilliancies from the book’s first few pages.

-- The 50th law – There is one thing that we can control : the mindset with which we can respond to the things around us.
+- The 50th law – We can control one thing: the mindset with which we can respond to the things around us.

-- People who cannot suffer can never grow up and can never discover who they are.
+- People who cannot suffer can never grow up and, therefore, never discover who they are.

 - Reality is my drug.
 The more I have of it, the more power I get and the higher I feel.

 - Don’t complain about difficult circumstances.

 - Don’t take people’s maneuvers personally.
 It is human nature.
 You merely try to advance or defend yourself.